xparq/htmlics/README.md

 (BTW, today I learned about [hyperscript](https://github.com/hyperhype/hyperscript).
 I was like all :DDD when I realized that they basically did the same, only for JS (and, well, with a bit more typing... ;-p )!
 Well done, both of us! ;) Nah, just
-kidding: no kudos for this mostly trivial convenience stuff.)
+kidding: no kudos for this mostly trivial convenience stuff of mine.)

 ##### NOTE: #####